wunderman4/axway-open-docs/content/en/docs/central/env_gw_mgmt/add_api_service.md

 ### Step 1: Import your service

 Define the api specification by uploading a file, or by fetching the spec from a URL.
 If you chose to upload a file the accepted file extensions are listed below by file type vs service specification type.
+Any uploaded file may also be uploaded as an unstructured type, this is useful if your spec type is not officially supported.

 |           |   OAS2   |           |   OAS3   |           | Protobuf |           |   WSDL   |           |
 | --------- | :------: | :-------: | :------: | :-------: | :------: | :-------: | :------: | :-------: |